nuclear weapons, climate change, overpopulation

 Will the peace be won.

-Well, that’s it, idea No.1 to save the world – I hope at least some of you will like it and give it a try, I’m going to click the mouse now – hope it will be the mouse that roared! – If not, at least trying to save us is a worthwhile hobby, in the opinion of A Silly old Blogger..
+Well, that’s it, idea No.1 to save the world – I hope at least some of you will like it and give it a try, I’m going to click the mouse now – hope it will be the mouse that roared! –If not, at least trying to save us is a worthwhile hobby, in the opinion of A Silly old Blogger..
+I’m easy to find, just tell a friend or two to take a look at : sillyoldblogger.blog

 • The Old Rocker